Pull vs. Push: How Amazon Revolutionized Its Supply Chain

 It's to sell things to customers.
 That's it.

 Securing customer transactions, and eventual loyalty, in a highly competitive world is the root reason for existence.
-Operations and supply chains are an important (arguably the most important) part of the basic model.
+Operations and ecommerce supply chains are an important (arguably the most important) part of the basic model.
 Operations exist to serve customers.

-Consequently, the primary goal of operations is not for goods to flow as cheaply as possible through the supply chain.
+Consequently, the primary goal of operations is not for goods to flow as cheaply as possible through the e-commerce supply chain.
 I like to call that "bottomline" thinking—continuous cheapening of the supply chain purely for the sake of financial engineering.

 Instead, the primary goal of operations is to help ensure customers buy from the company's channel, then follow through on delivering the brand promise.